2013-2014 Student Handbook

 - Open flames such as candles, incense, matches, lighters, etc.

-- Other items at RD discretion
+- Other items at AC discretion

 - Sexually explicit or inappropriate material or behavior, including but not limited to movies, posters, print materials, music, art, displays of profanity, or other potentially offensive, insulting, or provoking materials that are not consistent with the general spirit and Christian message of ACU

 - Sleeper sofas or hide-a-beds

 - Space heaters

 - Throwing anything out of a roof or window

 Physical Resources will repair electrical and plumbing problems, broken windows, air conditioners, screens, locks, etc. The AC will explain the maintenance request policy at the Town Hall meeting at the beginning of the year.
 It is the student’s responsibility to report all maintenance requests as soon as possible.
 If a room or building emergency occurs, students should contact the residence hall staff immediately.
 Physical Resources staff may enter a student’s room at any time to address issues of building maintenance or repair.
 Students may be responsible for damages, unclogging drains (i.e. dumping bowls of noodles or cereal down the sink), and major repairs due to student negligence or accident.
 It is important to note that only members of our physical resources team are permitted to make repairs in the residence halls.
 Students, their parents, or others are not able to make hall repairs.